AdobeDocs/analytics.en/help/components/metrics/people.md

 >[!IMPORTANT]
 >
->The People metric will be deprecated in 2023.
-More details on the exact timing will be communicated via the Release Notes.
+>The People metric that relates to the Device Co-op will be deprecated in 2023.
+The CDA-related People metric that is described below is not affected by this deprecation.

 The 'People' metric is specific to [Cross-Device analytics](../cda/overview.md) virtual report suites.
 It represents the sum of individuals who are identified in the report, plus the number of devices that are not identified as belonging to a person.